- Committees and Commissions

 In compliance with the requirements of the Maddy Act, Government Code 54972, the following Town of Windsor local appointments list shows all current members of the Citizen Commissions and Committees with the term expiration date, and the current membership requirements.
 All applicants must be at least 18 years of age and reside within the Town limits, unless otherwise indicated in the notice to public.

-Notice of Vacancy for Senior Citizen Advisory Commission: The Town of Windsor is seeking applicants to fill a vacancy on the Senior Citizen Advisory Commission for one Landmark Neighborhood representative for a four-year term expiring December 2022.
-If there are no applications received from the Landmark Neighborhood by May 9, 2019, then we shall accept applications from the community at-large to fill the seat until filled.
+The Town of Windsor is seeking applicants to fill a vacancy on the Senior Citizen Advisory Commission for one Landmark Neighborhood position for a term expiring December 2022.
+If there are no applications received from the Landmark Neighborhood, then we shall accept applications from the community at-large to fill the seat until filled.

 The Senior Citizen Advisory Commission serves in an advisory capacity to the Town Council to support the recreation programs and services offered to senior citizens and persons with disabilities.
 The Senior Citizen Advisory Commission meets on the fourth Tuesday of the months of January, April, and October at 2:30 p.m. in the Windsor Civic Center Council Chambers, located at 9291 Old Redwood Highway, Building 400, Windsor, CA. In addition, the July meeting and special meetings may be held on an as needed basis at the Windsor Senior Recreation Center located at 9231 Foxwood Drive.
 For more information, contact Recreation Program Supervisor Erin Stroud at (707) 838-1252.

-Applications may be obtained in the Town Clerk’s office, Building 400, 9291 Old Redwood Highway, Windsor or by visiting the Town’s website at: http://www.townofwindsor.com/64/Committees-and-Commissions.
+Applications may be obtained in the Town Clerk’s office located at 9291 Old Redwood Highway, Building 400, Windsor or by visiting the Town’s website at www.townofwindsor.com.
+A copy may also be requested by telephone at (707) 838-1000.